GaryHostt/BigQueryIntegration/README.md

 ## Conclusion

-You now have a REST endpoint to send information to your CPQ data table.
-In the following labs we will show how to automatically send data from other applications to your CPQ data tables.
+You have now created a REST endpoint that calls the BigQuery API.
+Next you can start applying further business logic, creating front ends, integrations with other systems, and much more!

 ![](/OIC/43.png)